 Neon Canyon is a long slot canyon that attracts canyoners attracted by its beauty and the canyon’s final rappel, an 80-foot free-hanging drop through the middle of The Golden Cathedral into the pool beneath it.

 House on Fire is a ruin that sits under an overhanging rock that looks like it’s on fire at certain times of the day.

-The historic landmark in Utah is part of Bears Ears National Monument in San Juan County in the state’s southeast.
+The historic landmark in Utah is part of the Bears Ears National Monument in San Juan County in the state’s southeast.